How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Final Parameters

-1. When asked about repairing file systems, you can safely select Skip checking/repairing unless you suspect your old hard drive is actively failing.
+When asked about repairing file systems, you can safely select Skip checking/repairing.
+You only need to run this check if you suspect your old hard drive is actively failing.
+Skipping this saves a massive amount of time.

 Check drive for errors if needed